Prioritisation tools and tips for Agile projects

 Tips for better prioritisation

-There are three ways you can run prioritisation exercises to get the most out of your team.
-Your approach should be:
+There are three ways you can use these prioritisation tools to get the most out of your team:

 Get together, print stuff out or write it down, and move things round.
 Play games.
 Have fun and have a conversation.